SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 by Jill Loeffler •

-Discover fascinating facts about the 1989 Loma Prieta San Francisco Earthquake, also known as the World Series Quake.
+Discover fascinating facts about the Loma Prieta San Francisco earthquake of 1989, also known as the World Series Quake.

-Loma Prieta is one of two famous quakes in SF.
-The other one is the 1906 earthquake.
+Loma Prieta is one of two famous quakes in the history of SF.
+The other, which caused a fire that wiped out most of the city, occurred in 1906.

-The Loma Prieta quake hit the Bay Area on the evening of October 17, 1989, at 5:04 pm.
-It measured a 6.9 on the Richter Scale.
+The Loma Prieta earthquake hit the Bay Area on the evening of October 17, 1989, at 5:04 pm.
+This San Francisco earthquake's magnitude measured a 6.9 on the Richter Scale.

 This one originated on the San Andreas fault in the Santa Cruz mountains.
 It got its name from the mountain where the shaking started, Loma Prieta.

-The epicenter was just over an hour south of San Francisco.
-Other places around the SF Bay area also sustained quite a bit of damage during this earthquake.
+That's just over an hour south of San Francisco, as you can see on the 1989 Loma Prieta earthquake epicenter map above.
+Places all around the SF Bay Area sustained quite a bit of damage during this earthquake.

 Downtown Santa Cruz, less than 30 minutes from the epicenter, had significant damage.

-Notably, this and the 1906 earthquake were caused by breaks along the same fault line.
+Notably, both the Loma Prieta earthquake of 1989 and the 1906 earthquake were caused by breaks along the same fault line.

 Little did they know at the time how much damage had occurred in San Francisco, Oakland, and around the SF Bay Area.

-Many thought it was too dangerous to play in with this large of an earthquake, but they did continue, and the series finished just two games later, with Oakland taking home the top prize.
+Many thought it was too dangerous to play in shortly after this large of an earthquake, but they did continue, and the series finished just two games later, with Oakland taking home the top prize.

-It was about 70 miles south of SF, but the damage in the city was huge.
+The 1989 Loma Prieta earthquake epicenter was about 70 miles south of SF, but the damage in the city was still significant.

 It was a double-decker freeway with two levels of lanes.
-The damage was so significant that there was no way to repair the roadway, so it had to be removed.
+After the Loma Prieta earthquake, the damage was so significant that there was no way to repair the roadway, so it had to be removed.

 The city still has not rebuilt that portion of the freeway.
-This decision pleases locals as this part of the waterfront has been redone and is now gorgeous with the Ferry Building, the Exploratorium, and several wonderful restaurants near the water.
+Now the revamped Embarcadero is gorgeous, offering the Ferry Building, the Exploratorium, and several wonderful restaurants near the water.

-As with the 1906 San Francisco earthquake, fires began to break out in the city after it hit.
+As with the 1906 quake, fires began to break out in the city after the 1989 San Francisco earthquake hit.
 The main area that was impacted was the Marina District.

 This district in the city is built on landfill, not hard stone or rock.
 The ground in this area was not able to absorb the forceful shaking from the earthquake, and several buildings toppled over.

-When the buildings collapsed, it broke gas lines, and several fires started.
+When the buildings collapsed, gas lines broke and several fires started.
 The difference this time is that the fires were quickly put out by high-powered hoses and water from the bay.

-This section did sit over the water, and the bottom section held up, so it didn't completely collapse into the water.
+The top section fell onto the cars on the bottom section, resulting in 42 deaths.
+The bottom section held up, so it didn't completely collapse into the water.

-Many residents that lived nearby in West Oakland started to do whatever they could to help rescue those trapped on the bridge.
+Many residents living nearby in West Oakland started to do whatever they could to help rescue those trapped on the bridge.

 Overall there were 63 deaths from this San Francisco earthquake.
-In addition, there were over 3,500 injuries, and over 8,000 people became homeless.
+In addition, there were over 3,500 injuries, and over 8,000 people were displaced from their homes.

 Significant structural damage also occurred.
 It is estimated that around 1,300 buildings were destroyed, and 20,000 buildings were damaged, resulting in about $6.8 billion in direct damage.